DoM1niC/amplitudejs-php/README.md

 - Open "includes/config.php" and setup the URLs
 - All Songs will automatic read from "library" directory
 - Optional: Reconfigure your vhost with the Example Rewrite Settings (NGINX Webserver)

+## Troubleshooting / Issues
+- If you havn't any possible to set Rewrite Rule, use regular URL: http://yourURL.de/player.php?folder=SubFolders&id=0
+- Yes, RadioStats works just with IceCast2
+- Yes, much Songs over 1000 Tracks could break or overkill PHP Process.
+- Clipboard is currently not working, I figure out the Problem currently.

 ### Libraries
 [AmplitudeJS](https://github.com/521dimensions/amplitudejs), this nice HTML5 Audio Player